Toe box: Vertical profile

-Toes boxes are either structured (with a three-dimensional shape, often produced with a thermoplastic interlayer) or unstructured.
+Toe boxes are either structured (with a three-dimensional shape, often produced with a thermoplastic interlayer) or unstructured.
 Structuring mostly affects the depth of the toe box.
 Some moccasins have wide, unstructured toe boxes, somewhat loose on the foot, which allow toe splay.
 Many toe boxes also include toe spring, where the sole curves up towards the toes.
 When the shoe is flexible enough to bend with the foot, at the ball of the foot, this is not needed.
 Most toe boxes, at a point 5 cm from the tip, are roughly 44 mm deep, regardless of style.
 Especially wide and deep toe boxes may be used to provide space for foot deformities and foot orthotics.

-A pair of boots with symmetrically-pointed unstructured square toe boxes.
+A pair of boots with symmetrically pointed unstructured square toe boxes.

 Entirely wooden clogs are rigid.
 While they are fairly foot-shaped inside, they often have bulky, pointed "duck-tail" external toe boxes, with substantial external toe spring.

 The internal and external shape of a wooden clog allows the shoes to rock forwards, so the foot can push off in a fairly normal gait.